-Due to the highly confidential nature of the services we provide, most of Willow Center’s short-term volunteer opportunities include helping at our special events, serving as an ambassador for the agency or hosting an event to collect much needed supplies.
+Short-term volunteering: Due to the highly confidential nature of the services we provide, most of Willow Center’s short-term volunteer opportunities include special events, serving as an ambassador for the agency or hosting a supply drive.

-For those wishing for a longer-term engagement to work directly with the families at Willow Center, volunteers must complete an 8-hour domestic violence training.
+Long-term volunteering: For those wishing for a longer-term engagement to work directly with the families at Willow Center, volunteers must complete a 40-hour domestic violence training.

-Willow cannot accept individuals seeking volunteer opportunities to fulfill court mandated community service hours.
+Please note: Willow Center is unable to accept individuals seeking volunteer opportunities to fulfill court mandated community service hours.

 All volunteers working directly with survivors must: